Supporting your baby’s language development

 Babies try to communicate with their parents long before they can express themselves using words.
 These early attempts include crying, moving their body, and making faces.

-At 3 to 6 months, they start to make voluntary sounds, like coos.
-They like observing their environment and making eye contact with their parents.
-At this age, they respond to the sound of a parent’s voice by turning their head or going quiet.
+At 3 to 6 months, they start to make voluntary sounds, like cooing.
+They’re interested in their surroundings and like making eye contact with their parents.
+They’ll also respond to the sound of a parent’s voice by turning their head or going quiet.

-Between 6 and 9 months, babies start to babble, producing syllables like dadada and mamama.
-Soon after, they begin to imitate sounds, and then words.
+Between 6 and 9 months, babies start to babble, producing strings of syllables like “dadada” and “mamama.”
+Soon after, they begin to imitate sounds, followed eventually by words.

 At 9 to 12 months, babies are great communicators, despite not being able to talk.
-They smile and laugh when they see their parents, reach out to be picked up, and point to objects that they want or are interested in.
-They also make more varied sounds.
+They smile and laugh when they see their parents, reach out to be picked up, and point to objects that they want or that they’re interested in.
+They also make more varied sounds (e.g., the consonants m, b, p, and t).

-From about 9 months, babies start to recognize a few common words, including their own name.
-Babies will usually say their first words (e.g. mommy, daddy, no, milk) between 12 and 16 months.
+From about 9 months, babies start to recognize a few common words, including their own name, even though they’re not able to say them.
+Babies will usually say their first words (e.g., Mommy, Daddy, no, milk) between 12 and 16 months.

 How to encourage your baby’s language development

-• Talk to your baby often, from birth Speak to your little one while feeding, changing, dressing, soothing, bathing, or playing with them.
-For example, you can narrate what you’re doing or describe how you think they’re feeling.
-Or, when you go for a walk, you can point out things in the environment (e.g., leaves on trees, children playing in the park).
+• Talk to your baby often, right from day one.
+Speak to your little one while feeding, changing, dressing, soothing, bathing, or playing with them.
+For example, you can narrate what you’re doing or describe the emotions you think they’re feeling.
+When you go for walks, you can also point out the things you see (e.g., leaves on trees, children playing in the park).

 • React with delight and enthusiasm to your baby’s communication cues (e.g., smiles, sounds, gestures) so they learn to expect a response from you.
 Then, give them time to answer.